MSUSAzureAccelerators/MSUSAzureAccelerators.github.io/_accelerators/risk-classification-and-loan-modeling.md

 ---
 ## About this Accelerator

 Use predictive analytics and machine learning to estimate the optimal loan size that the SBA will approve for a given applicant which enables lending partners to process loan applications and make data-driven lending decisions quickly.
-Automate process for accelerating loan approval and rejection process and providing right-size loans to increase the likelihood of complete and timely payments to ensure compliance with SBA guidelines.
+Automate process for accelerating the loan approval and rejection process and providing right-size loans to increase the likelihood of complete and timely payments to ensure compliance with SBA guidelines.

 ### Challenges
-* Backlogs and errors in loan application due to reliance on labor-intensive, manual, low-tech processing
+* Backlogs and errors in loan application due to reliance on labor-intensive, manual, low-tech processing.
-* High volumes of loan applications lead to bottlenecks and delays
+* High volumes of loan applications lead to bottlenecks and delays.
-* Delays can cause applicants to lose critical business opportunities and impact their risk profiles
+* Delays can cause applicants to lose critical business opportunities and impact their risk profiles.
-* Inability to regularly run and re-run risk classification limits the accuracy of assessments
+* Inability to regularly run and re-run risk classification limits the accuracy of assessments.
-* Lack of efficient, precise loan modeling makes it difficult to determine exactly what the SBA will approve
+* Lack of efficient, precise loan modeling makes it difficult to determine exactly what the SBA will approve.

 ### Benefits
-* Automate processes to ensure compliance with SBA guidelines
+* Automate processes to ensure compliance with SBA guidelines.
-* Accelerate the loan approval and rejection process
+* Accelerate the loan approval and rejection process.
-* Right-size loans to increase the likelihood of complete and timely payments
+* Predict right-size loans to increase the likelihood of complete and timely payments.
-* Improve customer experience and increase customer retention
+* Improve customer experience and increase customer retention.
-* Support small businesses and the chain of industries dependent on them
+* Support small businesses and the chain of industries dependent on them.
-* Easily launch using a pre-build, pre-configured accelerator model